Cloud Providers

 BYOVM (Bring Your Own VM)

-You can also deploy into your own cloud account from any cloud provider (Azure, GCP, Alibaba, Oracle, etc.) or from an VM hosted on-premise.
-In these instances, you are responsible for the relationship with your provider while we take care of the management side of things.
+You can also deploy to your own cloud account from any cloud provider (Azure, GCP, Alibaba, Oracle, etc.) or from a VM hosted on-premises.
+You handle your provider relationship while we manage things.

 Pricing

-Pricing is based on the specification of the VM you are connecting:
+Pricing is based on the specification of the VM you are connecting to:

 (5*2) + (2.5*4) + (0.25*4) = ~$21/mo